seegg/date-picker/README.md

 ### create a new Date Picker:

 The constructor accepts a Date object and a callback function as arguments.
-The start date and the end date selected from the date picker is passed to the callback.
+The start date and the end date and whether it's done selecting passed to the callback as params.

 ```
 const datePicker = new DatePicker(Date, Callback)

-const callback = (startDate, endDate)=>{/* do stuff */}
+const callback = (startDate, endDate, isDone)=>{/* do stuff */}
 ```

 Set a specific month or year.
 Months are 0 index.